🐕 Chihuahua Pug Mix (Chug) The Guide (+ Pictures)

 You, however, should be prepared to offer your Chihuahua Pug mix with a lot of love and attention.
 Children should also be taught how to properly handle your Pug Chihuahua mix.
 Families with young children should keep this in mind when adopting a Chihuahua Pug mix.

-Chihuahua Pug mixes are perfect for apartment living

 Chihuahua Pug Mixes are perfect for apartment living.

 They are small dogs that don't need a lot of exercise, and they are quiet, making them ideal for people who live in close quarters.

 You want a dog that doesn't bark